 3,953,760 - Estimated number of slaves in the United States in 1860.

 30.2 - Percentage of the population of Texas comprised of slaves, or "bondsmen," in 1860.

 500,000 - Estimated number of free blacks in the United States in 1860.
 According to Encyclopedia Britannica, about half were in the North and half were in the South.

 15 - States where it was legal to have slaves before the Civil War: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 42 - States with laws or resolutions celebrating Juneteenth.

 January 1, 1980 - Juneteenth became a state holiday in Texas, although it had been celebrated informally since 1865.

-4 - Consecutive years President Barack Obama has issued a statement to mark Juneteenth: 2009 - 2012.
+8 - Consecutive years during which Barack Obama, during his presidency, issued a statement to mark Juneteenth: 2009-2016.

 40 - Congressional co-sponsors of House Resolution 268, Texas Rep. Sheila Jackson Lee's bill to "observe the historical significance of Juneteenth Independence Day," introduced in the House on June 17, 2013.
 It has been referred to the House Committee on Oversight and Government Reform.